SBIMB/gen3-dev/README.md

 fence-service                | 10.42.0.225:80                  | 58m |
 workspace-token-service      | 10.42.0.238:443,10.42.0.238:80  | 58m |

-Perhaps the solution entails explicitly allowing traffic to those IP addresses listed above with the `--reject-with icmp-port-unreachable` flag.
+Perhaps the solution entails explicitly allowing traffic to those IP addresses listed above with the `--reject-with icmp-port-unreachable` flag, or maybe the ingress controller and/or network policy needs to be configured differently.